davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 <aside class="pullquote">The configuration option is, of course, not called something intuitive like <code>sourceMap</code></aside>

 The possible values for `devtool` are many, and poorly documented.
 Since we have different configurations for production and development, we can use different source map strategies.
-For production, we'll use `source-map` as that contains the most information and is designed for production.

-In `webpack/production.js`:

-!EDIT_FILE webpack/production.js /* */
-{
-  "match": "  },",
-  "insert_after": [
-    "  devtool: \"source-map\","
-  ]
-}
-!END EDIT_FILE

-For development, we want the fastest thing possible that shows the most information.
-I *think* that's `inline-source-map`, but the docs are unclear.
-It works, so we'll use it:
+Let's try dev first as that's where we need the most help.

+The docs' first recommandation is `eval` which, and I'm not making this up, is documented to not work at all:

+> This [`eval`] is pretty fast.
+The main disadvantage is that it doesn't display line numbers correctly

+Like…why am I using source maps if I am also OK with the line numbers being wrong?
+That's the entire point of source maps.
+Ugh.
+Unfortunately, the second choice, `eval-source-map` works for JS and not for CSS.
+So, we'll go with `inline-source-map` which, so far, works for both.
+Add it to `config/webpack.dev.config.js` like so:

-!EDIT_FILE webpack/dev.js /* */
+!EDIT_FILE config/webpack.dev.config.js /* */
 {
   "match": "  },",
   "insert_after": [